 - The Matter Company: A herbal focused natural company that has a number of good sunscreen options, including ones for kids.

 - Badger Organic Sunscreen: This one also uses Zinc Oxide as the mechanical barrier to the sun and is a popular one for kids (though equally great for everyone).
-Check it here.
+Check it out here.

 - Green Beaver: Another Canadian brand that is free of the biggest culprits in the sunscreen game.
 They have adult and kid options.

-- Thinkbaby: Has a UV protection up to 50 (which I don't fully understand but some parents want this).
+- Thinkbaby: Has UV protection up to 50 (which I don’t fully understand but some parents want this).
 That one is here.